-Any country where taking soothing baths in hot springs as a national pastime is a place I want to be!
+Any country where taking soothing baths in hot springs as a national pastime is a place I want to be.

-The sheer strangeness and eccentricities of some of the things you will experience, which are way to much to go into detail here.
+Then there’s the strangeness and eccentricities of some of the things you will experience, which are way too much to go into detail here.

 But there was always that other reaction.
 It’s going to be so expensive!

-Tokyo was always put on a price level with London, New York and other big cities in Europe.
-That’s what I expected, and fully budgeted for that outcome.
+But Tokyo was always put on a price level with London, New York and other big cities in Europe.
+That’s what I expected and fully budgeted for that outcome.

 Having said that I have gotten Japanese style private rooms for 1700 yen in the big cities, specifically Osaka.